ChandraMochahary/qwiklabs_markdown/autoc360_md/autoC360.md

 ## **Overview**

-A ML Model is created using Vertex AI which are able to predict which vehicles are likely to experience part failure based on their usage pattern and configuration, and which are likely not to have any problems.
+Google’s Vertex AI users can act rapidly and efficiently with the reduced overhead of complex analytics.
+AI suggests actions and generates detailed reports based on all the combined data from various sources.
+In this lab,  you will predict which vehicles are likely to experience part failure based on their usage pattern and configuration, and which are likely not to have any problems.

+BigQuery can be an excellent source and sink for the data that is being used in Vertex AI.
+You will ceate few views which are required to create ML model in VERTEX AI and Looker Dashboard.
+Looker is a modern data platform in Google Cloud that lets users analyze and visualize  data interactively.

 ### **Objectives**
-* In BigQuery prepare the Data required for training the model.
-* In Vertex AI, train the Model.
-* In looker, analyze the Data.
+* Create views in BigQuery.
+* Build a ML model and Predict using VertexAI.
+* Create Dashboard using Looker.

 ## **Setup**
 ### **Before you click the Start Lab button**